Sign up for our Email Newsletter!

 Wet Friction

-Wet friction occurs with a high moisture content snow creating suction between base and snow.
+Wet friction occurs when a high moisture content snow creates suction between the ski base and snow.
 A fluorocarbon additive is necessary to reduce the wet friction.
 However, it's important to not use too much fluorocarbon as it will increase the dry friction and reduce glide.

 Electrostatic Friction

-Static electricity is generated when a base runs on snow creating an electrostatic attraction between the ski and snow.
+Static electricity is generated when a ski base runs on snow creating an electrostatic attraction between the ski and snow.
 Visualize the attraction of socks that have been in a clothes dryer.
-Graphite is commonly introduced into the base to reduce static electric.
+Graphite is commonly introduced into the ski wax to reduce static electricity.

 What Wax Brand is Fastest?